East and West Midlands LED roadside lighting upgrades

 What are we doing in the Midlands?

-We plan to install more than 3,200 LED lights in the East and West Midlands by the end of March 2023.
+We plan to install around 7,000 LED lights in the East and West Midlands by the end of March 2025.

 The new LEDs also last longer, meaning less maintenance and fewer replacements on our network, minimising the disruption to our customers and local communities.
 They're also more efficient, can be dimmed, concentrate light where needed, and require less maintenance.